Why Color Accuracy Directly Affects Retail Revenue

 In retail environments, lighting is not simply a visibility requirement—it is a decision-influencing variable.
 Color rendering index (CRI) directly affects how products appear on shelves, racks, and displays.
 When colors are misrepresented, customers hesitate, misjudge quality, or make purchasing errors that lead to returns.

-While CRI 80 has long been considered “acceptable” for commercial lighting, many retailers are discovering that CRI 90+ delivers measurable improvements in customer confidence, conversion rates, and post-sale satisfaction—particularly in grocery, apparel, and showroom-style retail.
+While CRI 80 has long been considered “acceptable” for commercial lighting, many retailers are finding that CRI 90+ improves product presentation in high-value zones—particularly in grocery, apparel, and showroom-style retail—where color accuracy directly influences purchase decisions.

 Understanding CRI and Retail Visual Perception